mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 | **Boundary Mutation**          | A gene is set to either its minimum or maximum allowed value. | Continuous |
 | **Adaptive Mutation**          | Mutation rate adjusts dynamically based on evolution progress. | Continuous | -->

+## Abstraction

+Carefully designed abstractions are the key to writing usable and extensible code.

+It is a common misconception that the purpose of abstraction is to remove repetition.
+Whilst it might to a degree serve this purpose, the most important job of a good abstraction is to remove dependencies.
+Good abstractions provide interfaces that reduce coupling...

+- Single responsibility principle
+- Separation of concerns
+- Dependency extraction
+- Loose-coupling
+- Interfaces

 ## Packaging

 By packaging the code, it can be easily shared, installed and used by others.
 Inexperienced programmers often conflate general-purpose components such as optimisers with specific applications, resulting in tightly coupled code that is difficult to reuse or extend.